ritacvn/hermes/README.md

 Fork this project and clone it to your local machine.

+Dependencies are managed with [Swift Package Manager](https://developer.apple.com/documentation/swift_packages).
 After opening Xcode, you should see it resolving dependencies.

 You will need a [Personal Access Token for GitHub]((https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)) to run the project.
 Update the variable `kGitHubBearerToken` in the **Networking/ApolloClient.swift**.

 ### Dependencies
-You are allowed to use 3rd party libraries as dependencies, but you should explain somewhere what they solve and why you selected the specific library you did.
+You are allowed to use 3rd party libraries as dependencies, but you should explain somewhere what problem(s) they solve and why you selected the specific library you did.

 Any new dependencies should also be managed by SwiftPM.